Construction Excel template

 Yes.
 Weights, thresholds, option lists, and alert copy can be adjusted, and complex rules can later move into a system.

-How can this scale for mega-projects?
+How can this scale across many work areas?

 When one workbook cannot handle multiple packages, subcontractors, attachments, and approval roles, the same data model can become a web system and data service.